antonio-hus/Distributed-Parallel-Programming/Lab8/README.md

 - **Limitations:**
   - For a variable with many subscribers, the ACK-based total order produces `O(|S|^2)` message overhead per update.
   - Heavy write contention on a single variable still creates a logical bottleneck due to global ordering.

 ---

-## Comparison with Alternative Approaches

-### Centralized Server (Rejected by Lab)

-- One process holds all variables and all operations go through it.
-- Violates the lab requirement of avoiding a central bottleneck and limiting messages to subscribers of each variable.
-- Poor scalability, single point of failure, and higher latency for remote reads.

-### Per-Variable Sequencer (Previous Approach)

-- Each variable has one sequencer (e.g., lowest-rank subscriber) that orders all operations on that variable and broadcasts updates.
-- Simpler protocol, but still introduces a designated bottleneck per variable (the sequencer).
-- Was the first implementation, but replaced with a fully symmetric protocol in this version.

-### Fully Distributed Total-Order Multicast (Current Approach)

-- No dedicated sequencer; all subscribers run the same algorithm and cooperate to implement total order.
-- Uses Lamport timestamps and ACKs to ensure the same global delivery order at all subscribers.
-- Satisfies the lab’s non-centralization and “subscribers-only” communication constraints while still giving sequential consistency and atomic CAS.

----